 So, what actually are the laws around brothels?

 It’s not an easy area to navigate.
 The laws are quite complicated.
 For starters, the exchange of sexual services for money is legal.
 If you had one tenant in the property and you find out that they are a sex worker and using your property to service clients, you won’t be in trouble if you let them continue.
 This is legal.
-It’s a number of related activities such as soliciting in a public place, kerb crawling, pimping and owning or managing a brothel that are illegal and can really get someone into trouble.
+It’s a number of related activities such as soliciting in a public place, kerb-crawling, pimping and owning or managing a brothel that is illegal and can really get someone into trouble.
 With that in mind, if you turn a blind eye to your property being used as a brothel, you’ll be committing an offence under the Sexual Offences Act.
 The tenant of the property will also be committing an offence if they allow the property to be used as a brothel, as this can be seen as owning or managing.

 We’d always advise you to add a clause into your tenancy agreement stating that the property cannot be used as a business.
 This means that if you do find yourself in this situation, you have the grounds to serve your tenants with a section 8 eviction notice for breaching their contract.
 Confused yet?
 It’s always a good idea to seek specific legal advice on this subject if you’re unsure.
 It’s not an area of the law that we advise you to take into your own hands, but it’s good to be aware of the laws and where you stand should you ever find yourself in the middle of it all.

-Whilst you're here, have you taken out a landlord insurance policy to protect your properties?
+Whilst you’re here, have you taken out a landlord insurance policy to protect your properties?
 We can help you compare landlord insurance to get the best landlord insurance for your needs.
-Simply complete our get a quote form or call the team on 01788 818 670.
+Simply complete our quote form or call the team on 01788 818 670.